developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add APN Replace If Existing
 Used to configure what happens when an APN already exists with the APN name being added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

--***Replace Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.
+* ***Replace Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it is replaced by the definition of the APN being added.

--***Keep Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
+* ***Keep Existing***- if an APN with the name as specified in the Managed Configuration **GPRS Configuration - Action Add APN Name** already exists, it IS NOT replaced.
 The existing APN is preserved and the new APN IS NOT added.

 ### Action Add APN Make Default
 Used to configure whether a new APN being added should become the new default APN when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.

--***Yes***- the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.
+* ***Yes***- the new APN being added becomes the new default APN and is preferred over other APNs when establishing a cellular data connection.

--***No***- the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.
+* ***No***- the new APN does NOT become the new default APN and whatever APN was previously the default remains the default.

 ### Action Add APN Access Point
 Used to specify a value that uniquely identifies an APN on the network when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.